Almost getting struck by lightning and somehow surviving the madness of entering Istanbul

 I now had a day to clean myself up before Maria arrived from Estonia.
 It was time to really get down to business and make myself look respectable.
 With any luck, she’d be bringing her hair equipment too which meant my wig was in for a cut which it severely needed.

 I think that’s a wrap.
-Nine more days of rest awaits with my lucky lady.
+Nine more days of rest awaits Maria.